jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 On a low level, a cache may be a data structure or service that holds onto values ready to be retrieved at a moment's notice.
-You're already reading about caching so you probably have enough of an idea about this concept so we don't need much detail.
+You're already reading about caching so you probably have enough of an idea about this concept, we don't need to go any deeper than that.

 That, we call a cache store.
 Something that stores stuff.
 It may be a hash map, it may be an LRU, a service like Memcache, or even a database if it's faster than the